 If you do the same thing for reddit.com.shorturlbl.ca you get an NXDOMAIN reply like this:

-Both are prefectly valid domains and both have some kind of web site, however the URL shortener domain provides you with the 127.0.0.2 reply from my DNS servers.
+Both are prefectly valid domains and both have some kind of web site (I'm not sure which site I dislike most), however the URL shortener domain provides you with the 127.0.0.2 reply from my DNS servers.
 To get Spamassassin to use the DNS blacklist you need to add some lines to your Spamassassin config files.
 I strongly recommend using a meta rule to score these URL shorteners, because you wouldn't want to block ALL messages that contain shorteners, in case a legitimate sender uses one of them.
 Try something like this:

 Normally you would probably want to use double underscores on the FU_SNORKBL rule name, but meta rules still work without them and if you leave out the double underscores you'll be able to see how often the shortener rule is being hit on non-spam messages too.
 These rules will basically tell Spamassassin to go through the message looking for any URLs, and will make a DNS query for each of them against the shorturlbl.ca list.
 If it gets a hit and if it also has the word "marketing" in the message, it'll get scored 6.501 points.